DogeTheBeast/College_notes/PHY 157/Thermal Conductivity.md

 # Thermal Conductivity

-Heat current is the measure of the rate of flow of energy
+Heat current is the measure of the rate of flow of energy between 2 bodies at different [[Temperature]].
+It is measured using the equation

+${}